-Guests can sip fantastic cocktails (we love the Fujiyama) and dine on exotic small plates like the Vietnamese Scotch eggs, scallop ceviche wrapped in Chinese cabbage and the one-of-a-kind Malacca chendol.
+Guests can sip fantastic cocktails (we love the Fujiyama) and eat exotic small plates like Vietnamese Scotch eggs, scallop ceviche wrapped in Chinese cabbage and one-of-a-kind Malacca chendol.

 10. Truffle Gourmet

-Italian eateries are a dime and a dozen in this city state but not many boast a lineage like Truffle Gourmet, a franchisee of Piedmont-based San Maurizio Relais Chateau hotel.
+Italian eateries are a dime and a dozen in Singapore but not many boast a lineage like Truffle Gourmet, a franchisee of Piedmont-based San Maurizio Relais Chateau hotel.